siemens/gencmpclient/README.md

 This software including associated documentation is provided ‘as is’.
 Effort has been spent on quality assurance, but there are no guarantees.

+## License

+This work is licensed under the terms of the Apache Software License 2.0.
+See the [LICENSE.txt](LICENSE.txt) file in the top-level directory.

+SPDX-License-Identifier: Apache-2.0